 AZMAT KHAN: They took down videos from YouTube.
 These videos still—and to distinguish, they still exist on other military websites, but YouTube was the one place where people could comment.

-JUAN GONZÁLEZ: So in other words, to follow up on this, what you’re suggesting is that the actual record keeping, the logs of where the attacks occurred, are sometimes incorrect, which could either mean, one, just sloppy log keeping by the soldiers involved, or deliberate reports of the wrong coordinates for an attack?
+JUAN GONZÁLEZ: So, in other words, to follow up on this, what you’re suggesting is that the actual record keeping, the logs of where the attacks occurred, are sometimes incorrect, which could either mean, one, just sloppy log keeping by the soldiers involved, or deliberate—deliberate reports of the wrong coordinates for an attack.

-AZMAT KHAN: It really is troubling that these records were not kept in a way that was conducive to accurately investigating or investigating properly, because what we were told when I visited Qatar and I went to the Combined Air Operations Center, is that “We have 100 percent authority over where we drop our weapons.
-We know exactly where they are landing.”
-And that turned out in some cases not to be true.
+AZMAT KHAN: It really is troubling that these records were not kept in a way that was conducive to accurately investigating or investigating properly, because what we were told, when we visited—when I visited Qatar and I went to the Combined Air Operations Center, is that “We have 100 percent authority over where we drop our weapons.
+We know exactly where they’re landing.”
+And that turned out, in some cases, not to be true.

-AMY GOODMAN: The U.S. military says it is the most precise war and targeting that they have ever engaged in.
-We only have a minute, and we want to give that minute to the focus of your story, though you tell many.
-As we talk about what has happened to Basim Razzo, your final comment, your message to the world?
+AMY GOODMAN: The U.S. military says it’s the most precise war and targeting that they have ever engaged in.
+We only have a minute, and we want to give that minute to the focus of your story, though you tell many, as we talk about what has happened to Basim Razzo.
+Your final comment, your message to the world, Basim?

 BASIM RAZZO: Well, I want to add just one more thing in this one minute.
 Just like Azmat said, because there was no exit corridor for ISIS, they were forced to stay in the city and fight.
-And the excessive use of force, because some—probably one member of ISIS would be on top of a roof of a building—just remember, Azmat, the guy we met from [inaudible] family.
-There were two numbers of ISIS on his roof, and the whole house was bombed.
+And the excessive use of force, because some—probably one member of ISIS will be on top of a roof of a building—just remember, Azmat, the guy we met from al-Layla family.
+There were two members ISIS on his roof, and the whole house was bombed.
 This was excessive use of force.